charlesgardiner/maven-demo/README.md

 **pom-assembly**
 A project to show how to create a zip/tar.gz file with all the necessary dependencies.
 Note that transitive dependencies are also included.
 Demonstrates the usage of the maven-assembly-plugin.
+Since the plugin execution is attached to the package phase, a simple mvn install command generates the archive, no need to run mvn assembly:assembly separately.

 **pom-properties**
 This example prints out some default properties during the validation phase.